-Ewy Mathé is the director of informatics in the Division of Preclinical Innovation at NCATS.
-She leads a diverse team of experts in bioinformatics, cheminformatics, data science and software development who empower translational scientists to make meaningful data-driven decisions in their research by developing data analysis, methods and analytical applications.
+Ewy Mathé is the director of informatics in NCATS' Division of Preclinical Innovation, where she leads a diverse team of experts in bioinformatics, cheminformatics, data science and software development.
+Her team empowers translational scientists to make meaningful data-driven decisions in their research by developing data analysis, methods and analytical applications.

 Prior to joining NCATS in 2020, Mathé was a faculty member in the Department of Biomedical Informatics at The Ohio State University, where she developed analytical approaches for the analysis and interpretation of metabolomics data, including integration of metabolomics with gene expression, microbiome and epigenomics data.

 Mathé’s multidisciplinary training and education spans high-throughput data analysis, molecular epidemiology, epigenomics and metabolomics.
 She received a bachelor’s degree in biochemistry (minor in sociology) from Mount St. Mary’s University in Emmitsburg, Maryland, in 2000 and a doctorate in bioinformatics from George Mason University in Fairfax, Virginia, in 2006.
 During her postdoctoral training at the National Cancer Institute with Curtis C. Harris, M.D., Mathé discovered putative esophageal and lung cancer biomarkers using microRNA microarrays and metabolomics.
 She then joined the laboratory of Rafael C. Casellas, Ph.D., at the National Institute of Arthritis and Musculoskeletal and Skin Diseases, where she used next-generation sequencing techniques to better understand the modalities of transcriptional regulation in B lymphocytes.